Loki-Astari/loki-astari.github.io/source/_posts/2016-02-29-vector-resource-management-ii-copy-assignment.markdown

 ```

 # Summary
-This article has gone over the design of the Copy and Swap Idiom and show how it is used in the Copy Assignment Operator and the resize operation.
+This article has gone over the design of the Copy and Swap idiom and shown how it is used in the Copy Assignment Operator and the resize operation.

 * Separation Of Concerns
 * Copy and Swap Idiom
 * Exception Gurantees